marcel-mathias-nolte/hide-files/README.md

-# File visibilioty
+# File visibility icon

-Contao is an Open Source PHP Content Management System for people who want a professional website that is easy to maintain.
-Visit the [project website][1] for more information.
+## Deutsche Version

+Bietet ein Toggle-Icon für die Sichtbarkeit in der Dateiverwaltung.

+Die Filterung muss manuell in Templates oder Modulen erfolgen.

+Einige grundsätzliche Inhaltselemente, die dies beachten, sind bereits enthalten.

+## English version

-Provide a toggable visibility icon in the file manager.
+Provides a toggable visibility icon in the file manager.

 The filtering has to be done manually in templates and/or modules.

+Some basic content elements are already included.